-If you enjoy zucchini, you’re in for a treat with todays zucchini recipe.
-I thought I would share the story behind the recipe as well, it’s always fun to reminisce on some of the events before I said, “I do.”
+I thought I would share the story behind this amazing Zucchini Casserole as well, it’s always fun to reminisce on some of the events before I said, “I do.”

-When I was engaged, I drove home (to New Jersey) for a shower my mom was hosting in New Jersey.
+When I was engaged, I drove home (to New Jersey) for a shower my mom was hosting there in New Jersey.
 It was a Pampered Chef wedding shower and I got so many incredible pieces from pots and pans to cooking stones to several pieces that were perfect for entertaining.
-For the wife-to-be (ME!), it was a dream come true!
+For the wife-to-be (ME), it was truly a dream come true!

 One of the fabulous gifts my mom and sister put together was a recipe box.
-They had it engraved with “Recipes” on the front, then had friends and family provide recipes (on coordinating recipe cards) to fill the box.
-I truly loved this gift and throughout my first year of marriage I gave most of them a whirl.
+It was stainless steel and they had it engraved with “Recipes” on the front.
+Then they had friends and family provide recipes (on coordinating recipe cards) to fill the box.
+I adored this gift and throughout my first year of marriage, I gave most of those recipes a whirl.
 Some were huge wins and others were so-so.

 However, one of those recipes was for a delicious Zucchini Casserole from a family friend.
-I adapted it a bit, but it’s in the official dinner rotation in our home, especially when zucchini is in season.
-My husband gets giddy when he knows it’s on the menu!
-Yes, it’s that good!
+I adapted it a bit, but now it’s in the official dinner rotation in our home, especially when zucchini is in season.

 - 2 carrots shredded (about 1 cup)